tableau/hyper-db/website/docs/getting-started/installing.md

----
-title: Install Tableau Hyper API
+# Install Tableau Hyper API
----

 This topic describes the requirements for installing and using the Hyper API library.
 You can download the Hyper API library packages from the [Hyper API - Products Release and Download](https://tableau.com/support/releases/hyper-api/latest){:target="_blank"}{:ref="noopener"} page.
 Select the Hyper API package for your programming language and operating system.
 Follow the instructions for installing the library for your programming language and operating system as described below.